 The ambush gives high performance managers reason to leave.

-True high achievers have a low tolerance for misinformation, confusing messages, and negative surprises in their performance reviews.
+High achieving managers have a low tolerance for misinformation, confusing messages, and bad surprises in their performance reviews.
 What makes them so valuable is their inner drive to contribute greatness to the organization and to succeed in their careers.
 They can handle and welcome honest feedback because it is the very fuel that keeps their chances for success alive.

-An ambush represents a betrayal that thwarts their identity and success.
+Yet, an ambush represents a betrayal that thwarts their success.
 Leaders who betray them with an ambush can trust that these high performers will eventually leave.
-Lose enough of them and the bottom line results suffer.
+Lose enough of them and results suffer.

-Leaders, remove the chance of backfire of an ambush.
+Leaders, don’t abandon and ambush your direct reports.
 Spend time becoming very self-aware.
 What motivates you?
 What frightens you?
 How good are you as a mentor for your direct reports?
 How good are you at communicating clearly and giving honest feedback with respect?
 What is your philosophy about hierarchy, management, and staff interaction?
 How do you want people to communicate their disagreement with you?

-There is much focus today on leaders listening and yes, that is critical.
-Yet leaders must also speak about their vision and their expectations of all managers and team members.
-Will you be coaching for high performance and expect your managers to do the same?
-Will you inspire the entire organization to that vision?
-Will you be willing to hold a firm but fair line with employees who choose not to perform?
-Or will you crumble and tolerate apathy — ambushing the managers into mistrust?
+Leading leaders requires two-way communication about the vision and how things will work.
+Make sure you communicate whether you will coach and mentor for high performance.
+Will you expect them to do the same?
+Will you hold a firm but fair line with employees who choose not to perform?
+Or will you crumble and ambush the managers into mistrust?

 From my professional experience to your success,